horoeka-2022/gardenz/CONTRIBUTION.md

 ## Definition of Done

 Wanna contribute and merge your work?
-Every github PR will include a lit of completion criteria.
+Every github pull request (PR) will include a list of completion criteria.
 See the [Definition of Done](./docs/pull_request_template.md) template for details.

 ## Git Workflow